soyastudio/SoyaCoder/GCP/Certificates/Questions/CloudEngineer.md

 3. Cloud SDK gcloud commands
 4. ReplicaSet

 # Chapter 8.
+Managing Kubernetes Clusters

 ## Exam Essentials

 - Know how to view the status of a Kubernetes cluster:
   - gcloud container clusters ...
 - Understand how to add, modify, and remove nodes
   - gcloud container clusters resize
 - Understand how to add, modify, and remove pods
   - kubectl get deployments
   - kubectl scale deployment
 - Understand how to add, modify, and remove services
   - kubectl run
   - kubectl expose deployment
   - kubectl delete service
 - Know how to view Container Registry images and their details.
   - gcloud container images list
   - gcloud container images describe

 ## Highlights: